w3c/wai-bcase/index.md

   <cite>Eve Andersson, lead engineer at Google</cite>
 </blockquote>

-A 2016 article in FastCompany online magazine[^6] highlights the ways in which Google’s investment in accessibility provides the company with an innovation edge in a broad array of products and services.
-Eve Andersson, the lead engineer featured in the article, says “I’m passionate about accessibility, not just because I believe in a level playing field, but because (it) makes life more livable for everyone.”
+A 2016 article in the FastCompany online magazine[^6] highlights how Google’s investment in accessibility provides the company with an innovation edge in a broad array of products and services.
+Eve Andersson, the lead engineer, featured in the article, says “I’m passionate about accessibility, not just because I believe in a level playing field, but because (it) makes life more livable for everyone.”
 Among the innovations cited as examples are these:

 -   contrast minimums, required for people with low vision, help all people see in bright light glare situations
 -   auto-complete, initially provided for the disabled, is now widely used by all
 -   voice control, implemented for blind users, has been more widely adopted as a great convenience by millions of others
 -   artificial intelligence advances are based on research originally done to provide visual context to blind users
 -   machine learning, initially developed for auto-captioning for the deaf, is now being turned to broader applications

 {::nomarkdown}
 {% include box.html type="end" %}